mjjtech/mjjtech.github.io/_portfolio/p1-plt-framework.md

 collection: portfolio
 ---

-## Summary
+## Overview
 This project involves the development of a framework for classifying programmable learning technologies and critically thinking about how their features and resources affect learning and curriculum design.
-To view more about my studies involving the PLT Framework, see [Teacher Preparation in STEM+C Pedagogy](./portfolio-2.md).
+To view more about my studies involving the PLT Framework, see [Teacher Preparation in STEM+C Pedagogy](/portfolio/p2-stemc-teacher-prep).

 ### Hold on, what is a "programmable learning technology?"
 _Programmable learning technology_, or _PLT_, is my term for an interactive, educational technology tool that is used for learning computing concepts and programming.
 I use this broad definition in all of my work to be more inclusive of technologies that I might not know exist yet or that have yet to be used for educational purposes.
 This category includes tools such as: